meredithspalmer/NatGeo-AI/EdgeImpulse.md

   <img src="https://i.imgur.com/UnJjvsn.jpg" width="600"/>
 </p>

-When the "Upload output" panel on the right reads "Job completed", do the same process with your ambient noise files.
-This time, enter the label "ambient" and click "Begin upload".
+When the **Upload output** panel on the right reads "Job completed", do the same process with your ambient noise files.
+This time, enter the label "ambient" and click **Begin upload**.

-When this has finished, click on the tab at the top of the screen called "Training data".
+When this has finished, click on the tab at the top of the screen called **Training data**.

 <p align="center">
   <img src="https://i.imgur.com/FfypQ1V.png" width="600"/>